freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

     },
   },

-Here in an example of a Trigon polygon defined shape:
+Here is an example of a trigon polygon defined shape:
 Example::

   hoodselector = {